wmmae/wmma_extension/README.md

 # WMMA API Extension

 This extension provides a function for
 - loading vector as a fragment
+- storing fragment as a vector
-- making identity matrix fragment
+- making eye matrix fragment
-- loading matrix with operation
+- making a fragment of a matrix with element-wise operations
+- etc

 without using extra shared memory.